kpj/AutoML_Benchmark/README.md

 ### Adding new datasets

-To add a new dataset, you simply need to add a single CSV file to `./resources`.
+To add a new dataset, you simply need to add a single CSV file to `./resources/datasets/{dataset}.csv`.
 Each response variable/column needs to be prefixed with `target__` (and there has to be exactly one).
 All other columns are treated as covariates.

 ### Adding new models

-A new model can be added by implementing its accompanying rule in `workflow/rules/models.smk`.
+A new model can be added by implementing its training procedure and putting the script into `./resources/models/{model}.py`.
+Each script consists of a single `main` function which takes `X_train` and `y_train` as input.